-- c) This policy allows but does not require the board to receive statements from interested parties and witnesses relevant to the complaint appeal.
-However, all matters involving discrimination or harassment shall be promptly and thoroughly investigated. - d) The board will notify the complainant in writing of its decision.
-If the complaint involved discrimination or harassment, the board shall submit its decision within 180 days after it received complainant's written appeal. - e) There is no appeal from a decision of the board. - 6.
-When a formal complaint about the superintendent of schools has been filed with the president of the board, the president shall promptly and thoroughly investigate the complaint, and shall: - a) Determine whether the complainant has discussed the matter with the superintendent. - 1) If the complainant has not, the board president will urge the complainant to discuss the matter directly with the superintendent, if appropriate. - 2) If the complainant refuses to discuss the matter with the superintendent, the board president shall, in his or her sole discretion, determine whether the complaint should be pursued further. - b) Strongly encourage the complainant to reduce his or her concerns to writing. - c) Determine, in his or her sole discretion, whether to place the matter on the board agenda for consideration at a regular or special meeting. - d) Respond to the complainant.
-If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 days after the president received the complaint.
+- Determine whether the complainant has discussed the matter with the superintendent. - If the complainant has not, the board president or designee will urge the complainant to discuss the matter directly with the superintendent, if appropriate or required. - 2) If the complainant refuses to discuss the matter with the superintendent, the board president shall, in his or her sole discretion, determine whether the complaint should be pursued further. - c) Determine, in his or her sole discretion, whether to place the matter on the board agenda for consideration at a regular or special meeting by the full board. - d) Respond to the complainant or appeal.
+If the complaint or appeal involves discrimination or harassment, the response shall be in writing and shall be submitted within 180 calendar days after the president received the complaint. - Appoint or contract with other individuals qualified to assist the board through this process or any other applicable procedure used to address allegations against the superintendent.